ITfoxtec/FoxIDs/docs/index.md

 FoxIDs support Cloud and Private Cloud deployment:

 - FoxIDs is available at [FoxIDs.com](https://foxids.com) as an Identity Services (IDS) also called Identity as a Service (IDaaS).
-- Install FoxIDs for free in Microsoft Azure as your own [private cloud](getting-started.md#foxids-private-cloud).
+- You is free to install FoxIDs as your own [private cloud](getting-started.md#foxids-private-cloud) in a Microsoft Azure tenant.

-> FoxIDs is .NET 6.0 and the FoxIDs Control Client is Blazor .NET 6.0.
+> FoxIDs build on .NET 6.0 and the FoxIDs Control Client is Blazor.

 ## Free and Open Source